piyushkumar2802/Coding_Challnge/README.md

-# Maitretech Solution Coding Challenge
+# Welcome to Maitretech Solution Coding Challenge:

-> Welcome to the Stan Coding Challenge!
+> Best of Luck for Coding Challenge!!!

 ## Overview

-To complete this challenge, you will need to write a simple React based web app, and provide us buildable the source code files.
-The project should be installed and built without any errors
+To complete this challenge, you will need to write a simple React based web app using create-react-app (CRA), and provide us buildable the source code files.
+The project should be installed and built without any errors.
+Please read the complete this README before proceeding.

 The purpose of this challenge is to assess your **skills and approach to composing a simple react based web app** given a set of screens and an API feed.
 We will also review the **written JSX, CSS and JS** output.

-This challenge is expected to take about 2-4 hours.
+This challenge is expected to be completed in 2-4 hours.

 ## The Challenge